Feb. 23 (UPI) -- On this date in history:

 In 1954, Dr. Jonas Salk's new polio vaccine was first administered to a group of children in Pittsburgh.
 Millions of children would get the vaccine in the next year.

 In 1981, right-wing troops seeking to topple Spain's democracy seized Parliament and its 350 deputies in a blaze of gunfire.
-The attempted military revolt was quelled when King Juan Carlos called for for calm and loyalty.
+The attempted military revolt was quelled when King Juan Carlos called for calm and loyalty.

 In 1982, Canada, Japan and the Common Market nations of Europe joined the United States in economic and diplomatic sanctions against Poland and the Soviet Union to protest imposition of martial law in Poland.